pfmartins/lovely-gh/README.md

 `npm run test`: Launch test runner and execute all tests from the app.
 `Host`: [http://127.0.0.1:3000](http://127.0.0.1:3000)

+## Running the project

+`npm i && npm start`: Will install all deps from your package.json and run the project with hot replacement enabled.

 ## Concepts, technology and approaches